awsdocs/amazon-athena-user-guide/doc_source/insert-into.md

 ### Partitioning<a name="insert-into-limitations-partitioning"></a>

-Consider the points in this section when using parititioning with `INSERT INTO` or `CREATE TABLE AS SELECT` queries\.
+Consider the points in this section when using partitioning with `INSERT INTO` or `CREATE TABLE AS SELECT` queries\.

 #### Limits<a name="insert-into-partition-limits"></a>